Back to blog

 Andrew Ng’s widely-cited work identifies four foundational patterns for agentic systems: Reflection, Tool Use, Planning, and Multi-Agent Collaboration.
 His key insight is that “agentic” exists on a spectrum, from low autonomy (predetermined steps) to high autonomy (self-designed workflows).
 For legal applications, we deliberately operate in the middle: structured enough for reliability, flexible enough for complex queries.

 The ReAct framework (Yao et al., ICLR 2023) established the dominant paradigm for combining reasoning with action.
 ReAct interleaves “thought” steps with “action” steps, creating interpretable execution traces.
-On knowledge-intensive tasks like HotpotQA, ReAct significantly outperformed both pure reasoning and pure action approaches by grounding each step in observable results.
+On knowledge-intensive tasks, ReAct significantly outperformed both pure reasoning and pure action approaches by grounding each step in observable results.

 For self-correction, Madaan et al.’s Self-Refine (NeurIPS 2023) demonstrated that iterative feedback loops improve output quality by approximately 20% across diverse tasks, without additional training.
 The pattern is simple: generate, critique, refine, repeat.